AdrKacz/scaling-broccoli/README.md

-# The Game
+# Rainbow Rush

-The Game is a mobile arcade-like video game where you have to touch a square when its colour matches the colour of the background.
+Rainbow Rush is a mobile arcade-like video game where you have to touch a square when its colour matches the colour of the background.
 The square will keep its colour until you touch it when it has the same colour as the background.
 The background keeps changing colour, and you must be fast and reactive!

-You can take two directions to decide the rules of the Game.
+You can take two directions to decide the rules.
   - Time is the main element
   - Hit is the main element
-In the rules below, the main element is **hit** (*when you tap the square when its colour matches the colour of the background*). *Hit* is the game dynamics.
+In the rules below, the main element is **hit** (*when you tap the square when its colour matches the colour of the background*). *Hit* is the dynamics.
 You **hit** when you play, so it keeps the central position for all the rules.

 # How do I earn points?
 Points are a common language between players to compare their performance and challenge each other.
 Points in arcade games be the best translation of the player's level possible.